If you are like many of my visitors here, you are quite intrigued by the Plain folk (that is, the Amish, Mennonite, Quakers, and others like them.)

 And for good reason – they look and behave so much different than the rest of society.

-Have you ever wondered how Plain Mennonites manage their money?
+Have you ever wondered how Plain Mennonites save money?
+How do they manage it, stretching it as far as possible?

 After all, with families of as many as twelve children, they have plenty of shoes and winter jackets to buy!